 Key Takeaways

-- Shift from a product tour to a problem-solving conversation: A winning demo doesn't just show what your product does; it tells a story about how it solves the customer's specific challenges.
+• Shift from a product tour to a problem-solving conversation: A winning demo doesn't just show what your product does; it tells a story about how it solves the customer's specific challenges.
 This customer-first approach makes your value clear and memorable.

-- Vet your workshop provider carefully: Partner with a trainer who has real-world tech sales experience and offers a customized program.
+• Vet your workshop provider carefully: Partner with a trainer who has real-world tech sales experience and offers a customized program.
 Generic training won't work, so the content must be tailored to your specific product, team, and sales process to be effective.

-- Ensure the training leads to lasting change: A workshop is just the start.
+• Ensure the training leads to lasting change: A workshop is just the start.
 Secure team buy-in beforehand by communicating the goals, and create a post-workshop plan for reinforcement and accountability to turn new skills into consistent habits.

-What is a Sales Demo Workshop?
+So, What Is a Sales Demo Workshop?

 A sales demo workshop is more than just a training session; it's a hands-on program designed to transform how your team presents your software.
 Instead of leading with a feature-by-feature walkthrough, a great workshop teaches your reps how to craft a compelling narrative that directly addresses a prospect's specific challenges and goals.
 The focus shifts from "what our product does" to "what our product can do for you."
 Think of it as moving from a monologue to a strategic conversation.